tsatse/canvas-boilerplate/README.md

-# canvas-boiler-plate
+# canvas-boilerplate

 This boiler-plate is handy to quickly test a game/demo/vfx idea.

 ## How to use it

-Load it in your page before your script and then just call the sketch function with an object that describes your demo :
+Load it in your page before your script or require it from a commonjs module, instanciate a boilerplate object and call the init method on it with an object that describes your demo :

-    sketch({
+    var boilerplate = new CanvasBoilerplate();
+    boilerplate.init({
         ...
         propertyName: value
         propertyName: value